Yero1990/DEUTERON_ANALYSIS/ANALYSIS_SCRIPTS/MAIN_ANALYSIS/SYSTEMATICS_STUDIES/README.md

 pAbs_corr:      proton absorption correction
 tgtBoil_corr:   target boiling correction
 Qtot:           total BCM4A charge (ask Dave Mack for uncertainty)
+f_rad:          radiative corrections based on PWIA of FSI, (so they may NOT be systematics.
+Have to ask . . .)
+f_bc:           bin centering corrections based on PWIA of FSI, (so they may NOT be systematics.
+Have to ask . . .)
 ===================================================================================================================================

 KINEMATIC UNCERTAINTIES: